CERF 2025 Oral Presentation Guidelines

 Use animations only if they are absolutely necessary to convey a particular message.

-Submissions Process for Presentation Files
+Submissions Process for In-Person Presentation Files